chrisl8/ArloBot/README.md

 Be sure to read the instructions that the script will print at the end about editing the config files in `~/.arlobot/`

-To update your code just run the same script again, and it will pull down and compile anything new without erasing custom settings.
+To update your code run the same script again, and it will pull down and compile anything new without erasing custom settings.

 ## Propeller Code
 Please note that you will need the code to run on your Propeller board.
 This is stored in the "PropellerCodeForArloBot" folder.
 Details on the Propeller code and setup are here: [https://ekpyroticfrood.net/?p=165](https://ekpyroticfrood.net/?p=551)